humancatfood/telemetry-challenge/README.md

   Especially the exact pixel-positions of the screen elements should live somewhere central in case they change in the future.

-  Also the font and font-sizes aren't great but this need quite a bit of fiddling.
+  Also the fonts and font-sizes aren't great but this needs quite a bit of fiddling.